 '''

 Specify Oxs_RectangularMesh:name {

 cellsize {xstep ystep zstep}

-region region_reference
+atlas atlas_reference

 }

 '''

-This defines an axes parallel rectangular mesh, with sample rates along each axis as specified by xstep, ystep, and zstep.
-The mesh is cell-based, with the center of the first cell one half step in from the (xmin,ymin,ymax) coordinate specified in the referenced region region\reference.
-The name is commonly set to "mesh", so the mesh object can be referred to by other Oxs\Ext objects by the short name ":mesh".
+This creates an axes parallel rectangular mesh across the entire space covered by atlas_reference (i.e., the final or "world" section of the atlas).
+The mesh sample rates along each axis are specified by xstep, ystep, and zstep.
+The mesh is cell-based, with the center of the first cell one half step in from the minimal extremal point (xmin,ymin,ymax) specified by at-las_reference.
+The name is commonly set to "mesh", so the mesh object can be referred to by other Oxs_Ext objects by the short name ":mesh".